google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

 In Chrome 68 the `document` object also now includes a [`wasDiscarded`](https://wicg.github.io/page-lifecycle/spec.html#sec-api) property.
-To determine whether a page was previously discarded while in a hidden tab, you can inspect the value of this property at page load time:
+To determine whether a page was discarded while in a hidden tab, you can inspect the value of this property at page load time (note: discarded pages must be reloaded to use again).

 ```
 if (document.wasDiscarded) {